ZahariBakov/CPP/README.md

 ## Usage

-Feel free to browse through the `demos` and `tasks` directories to explore the code.
+Feel free to browse through the directories to explore the code.

 To run any of the demos or tasks, ensure you have a C++ compiler installed on your system.
 You can compile the source files using the following commands: